practicusai/docs/docs/technical-tutorial/generative-ai/model-serving/llm/model-serving.md

     ```

-### Option 2: Pre-download and Bake Model into Container Image (Recommended for Production)
+### Option 2: Pre-download and Bake Model into Container Image (Recommended for small models)

 Build a custom container image that includes the model files.
 This avoids runtime downloads, leading to faster and more reliable pod startups.